jennyk04/IDXExchange-Summer2026-DA/README.md

    cd IDXExchange-Summer2026-DA
    ```

-3. Place all monthly MLS CSV files in the `csv/` folder.
+3. Extract and place all monthly MLS CSV files in the `csv/` folder.

 4. Verify that the project structure matches the following format: